AMWA-TV/ms-05-01/docs/Core Mechanisms.md

 1. Requests and responses occur in correlated (but not blocking) pairs.
 1. Controlled Devices (and their inventory of objects) have persistent application relationships with Controllers.
 1. Prompt discovery of Device failure or communication failure is a required feature of the protocol.
-1. Devices shall report changing parameters to subscribing Controllers.
-Subscriptions are valid through the conclusion of the control session unless explicitly un-subscribed.
+1. Devices report changing parameters to subscribing Controllers as defined by the protocol in use.
 1. When a communication failure occurs, the control session behaviour is defined by the protocol in use.

 ## Events, Notifications, and Subscriptions